jixilin4/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2026.02.05

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Itinerary component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a LayoverRules component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a FlightSchedule component
 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here `2026.02.05` would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull